wpdk/wpdk/README.md

 This is still at an early stage.
 A few minor changes are required to the SPDK to enable it to build on Windows.
 These will be available in [wpdk/spdk](https://github.com/wpdk/spdk) in due course.
 Instructions will be available here once the process is finalised.

+## Forked Projects

+The WPDK repository currently contains the following forked projects:

+* SPDK - based on the latest SPDK repo with Windows specific changes in the 'windows' branch.
+There is an ongoing dialog with the SPDK community to upstream these changes.
+* DPDK - required temporarily until the SPDK is updated to use DPDK 20.11.
+* CUnit - a convenience project for build purposes (no development).

 <a id="contrib"></a>
 ## Contributing